julien-muke/react-app-ec2-terraform/README.md

 ## <a name="introduction">🤖 Introduction</a>

-We are going to learn how to create an Amazon EC2 instance using Terraform.
-Terraform is a popular tool for building, changing, and versioning infrastructure safely and efficiently.
+We’re going to walk through how to deploy a React.js application on AWS using an EC2 instance with Terraform.
+If you want to automate your infrastructure and host your React app on the cloud, this is the video for you.

+We’ll cover everything from setting up Terraform, launching an EC2 instance, and deploying your React app step-by-step.
+So, stick around, and by the end of this tutorial, you’ll have your React.js app live on AWS!

 ## 📐 Architecture Diagram Overview